Native tabs

 Hiding a tab conditionally

-If you want to hide a tab based on a condition, you can pass the hidden prop to the NativeTabs.Trigger component.
+If you want to hide a tab based on a condition, you can either remove the trigger or pass the hidden prop to the NativeTabs.Trigger component.

 app/_layout.tsx